 Marsha is pale and bruised.
 She seems to be hungry.

-Marsha has been living on the streets for 3 years but has recently been found a private tenancy with the help of a charity and claimed Universal Credit.
-That means she has 5 pounds a month to live on after her rent has been paid.
-Last month she had 12 pounds.
+Universal Credit.
+That means she has 5 pounds a month to live on after her rent has

 This baffling outcome is all the stranger because the property she is renting is supposed to be affordable for people on benefits (a rental cap known as the Local Housing Allowance-for more information on this see here https://hackney.gov.uk/local-housing-allowance).
 These properties are becoming exceedingly rare in London, where truly affordable social housing has become even rarer.